 She grew up in a in a large, close-knit Catholic family, married, and is raising five children.
 Family life has always been her first vocation.
 She is certainly no stranger to all of the joys and the many challenges interwoven within the sublime vocation of motherhood.

-Where did her writing career begin?
-It could have possibly started in grade school, although Donna-Marie wasn’t aware at the time.
-One day, out of the blue, her fourth grade teacher held up a booklet which Donna-Marie created showing the class her artwork and then asked her to read her story aloud.
+One day, out of the blue, her fourth grade teacher held up a booklet which Donna-Marie had created, showing the class her artwork and then asked her to read her story–aloud.
 She complied, albeit with a bit of blushing.
+She would rather have ducked down under her desk!

 It was Mother Teresa who constantly encouraged Donna-Marie to keep writing for mothers, women, and families, and she wrote the Foreword to Donna-Marie’s book Prayerfully Expecting: A Nine Month Novena for Mothers-To-Be, as well as back-cover endorsements for her other books.
 Donna-Marie was also blessed with the spiritual guidance and friendship of the late world-renowned theologian, Rev. John A. Hardon S. J.